Skip to content

 Remember: Jac shines when your problem naturally involves connected data!

 Ready to start your Object-Spatial Programming journey?
-Let's get your environment set up and build your first Jac application!
+Let's get to know Variables, Types, and Basic Syntax next!